-The District's sales tax burden is lower than the average at the bottom income level and higher than the metropolitan area average at the top four income levels.
-At each income level, the

-District sales tax burdens are higher than those in Maryland but generally lower than those in Virginia (with a few exceptions).
+The District's sales tax burden is just above the area average at each income level.
+The District sales tax burdens generally are higher than those in Maryland but tend to be lower than those in Virginia at the \$25,000/year income level (except in Fairfax County, which is lower than the District).
+The District has the highest sales tax burdens of all the jurisdictions at the \$50,000-and \$150,000-income levels, while Alexandria's were highest for the middle three income levels of \$50,000, \$75,000, and \$100,000.
 As noted above, the general sales tax rate in the District of Columbia is 5.75 percent (lower than Maryland and Northern Virginia's 6 percent state plus local general rates).
-However, because of a multiple rate system in D.C. in which the District's sales tax rates on restaurant meals, alcohol, transient accommodations, and commercial parking services are higher than the general rate, the total tax burden can be more than 5.75 percent of total taxable sales.
+However, because of a multiple rate system in D.C. in which the District's sales tax rates on consumption items included, such as food away from home are higher than the general rate, the total tax burden can be more than 5.75 percent of total taxable sales.